will-boyle/ConvexOptimization/README.md

-** the first solver uses the interior point method introduced in the Boyd book which is the first one I learned, the second solver is one I concieved of myself but is pre-existing and known as an active set method, the third solver I also concieved of, I am not sure what you call it but AI tools told me it wasn't original either.
+** the first solver uses the interior point method introduced in the Boyd book which is the first one I learned, the second solver is one I concieved of myself but is pre-existing and known as an active set method, the third solver I also concieved of, it is also pre-existing and called a feasible direction algorithm.
 I developed the algorithms in decreasing order of cognitive load.
 I think the first one is hardest to understand, the second the second most complicated, the last the easiest possible to understand (although presupposes LP - so it's a toss up for the reader).